Quick Summary

 Also Read:-

-The grand Dravidian style characterizes South Indian architecture, featuring towering gopurams and expansive temple complexes.
-The Chola dynasty’s architectural marvels such as the Brihadeeswarar Temple, are a testament to their engineering prowess and artistic vision.
+South Indian architecture is characterized by the grand Dravidian style, featuring towering gopurams and expansive temple complexes.
+The Chola dynasty’s architectural marvels, such as the Brihadeeswarar Temple, are a testament to their engineering prowess and artistic vision.

 These temples’ elaborate sculptures and towering vimanas embody the divine.
 The Vijayanagara Empire furthered this legacy.
 The Hampi ruins reflect a blend of innovation and sacred geometry, marking the zenith of South Indian architecture.